 The protective ‘barrier’ of the reef provides calm waters perfect for beginners.
 Once comfortable, your dive leader will guide you on supervised underwater tours.
 Let us show you our passion and give scuba diving a go!

 What is introductory diving?

-Introductory diving requires no previous scuba experience.
-Conducted in small groups under the supervision of an experienced Dive Instructor.
+Introductory diving requires no previous scuba experience—introductory scuba dives in small groups under an experienced dive instructor’s supervision.
 Introductory dives give beginners an unforgettable Great Barrier Reef experience without having to complete a scuba diving course.

 Can anyone try an introductory dive?
 If you can swim and are in good physical health, you can probably dive.
 The minimum age for resort diving is 12 years.
 Some medical conditions or medications may prevent you from participating in scuba activities.